Computer graphics, ray tracing, computer animation, rendering techniques

 We present point based rendering techniques that render various types of contours as constant width slabs on surfaces.
 The techniques requires evaluations of the surface functions and gradients to render shaded images.
 We use slabs parallel to the principle planes, slabs located along a principal axis and rotated by arbitrary steps, slabs consisting of concentric spheres and slabs of constant Gaussian and mean curvatures.
 We also use the technique to render curvature maps of surfaces.
 We illustrate the techniques with a number of parametric and implicit surfaces, and discuss their advantages and disadvantages compared to other rendering techniques.

-Jones, H, Balsys, RJ & Suffern, KG 2003, 'Point Based Rendering of Non Manifold Sufaces', Graphite2003 International Conference on Computer Graphics and Interactive Techniques in Australasia and South East Asia, International Conference on Computer Graphics and Interactive Techniques in Australasia and Southeast Asia, The Association for Computing Machinery, Inc., Melbourne, Australia, pp. 267-269.View/Download from: UTS OPUS or Publisher's site
+Jones, H, Balsys, RJ & Suffern, KG 2003, 'Point Based Rendering of Non Manifold Sufaces', Graphite2003 International Conference on Computer Graphics and Interactive Techniques in Australasia and South East Asia, International Conference on Computer Graphics and Interactive Techniques in Australasia and Southeast Asia, The Association for Computing Machinery, Inc., Melbourne, Australia, pp. 267-269.View/Download from: Publisher's site

 We present a point based rendering technique that uses iterated function systems to render arbitrary parametric and implicit surfaces with singularities and non manifold features, to the pixel precision of the image.
 Its advantage over existing point based techniques is the simplicity of its implementation but in this form it is slow.
 It only requires evaluations of the surface functions and gradients to render shaded images.
 The technique also allows for hidden surface elimination using a z-buffer and shadow casting using a shadow buffer.